JuliaInterop/Clang.jl/README.md

   julia> name(topcl[350])
   "clang_parseTranslationUnit(CXIndex, const char *, const char *const *, int, struct CXUnsavedFile *, unsigned int, unsigned int)"
   ```
-  See the examples folder for further usage scenarios.
+  See the examples/ and util/ folders for further usage
+  scenarios.
+CINDEX.jl is partially self-generating,
+  including parsing of the enums (util/gencindex_h.jl)

   There is a small convenience API exported by cindex: